Dimie Cat: ZigZag (2012)

 Her follow-up album ZigZag is released digitally 1 November 2012.
 First single is untitled Ping Pong and a second music video was released in February on track La voiture.
 One of the songs, Woody Woody, pays a tribute to American director Woody Allen through his film The Curse of the Jade Scorpion.
 This album insists on the dixieland and electro swing touch, with tracks such as Pasta e Basta, V.E.S.P.A or AAA (Triple A).

 ZigZag is promoted in Japan and Korea by Japanese label Rambling Records.

 Once Upon A Dream (2014)

-Once Upon A Dream is a Disney themes covers album released 23 April 2014 for the Asian market.
+Once Upon A Dream is a Disney-themed electroswing cover album released 23 April 2014 for the Asian market.
 Ordered by Japanese label Rambling Records, this special album confirms the presence of Dimie Cat in the territory and charted Top 3 of iTunes Japan Jazz Chart from the first week of its release.